Kubernetes

 Secrets are a step toward protecting sensitive data.
 However, on their own and under default configurations, secrets in Kubernetes are subject to several important limitations:

-- Lack of encryption: Kubernetes stores secrets in Etcd, its key-value store.
-By default, it doesn’t encrypt the secrets.
-This means that anyone who can access Etcd can readily read the secrets data.
+• Lack of encryption: Kubernetes stores secrets in etcd, its key-value store, and they are only protected at rest when encryption is configured through the API server.
+Without that configuration, anyone who can access etcd can readily read the secrets data.

-- Limited integration with external systems: The tooling that Kubernetes offers for creating and managing secrets works only within Kubernetes.
+• Limited integration with external systems: The tooling that Kubernetes offers for creating and managing secrets works only within Kubernetes.
 This can present a challenge if you need to share secrets with applications or services running outside Kubernetes (a solution is to use an external secrets manager that supports both Kubernetes and other systems; we’ll touch on that in a minute).
+This becomes even more important in multi-cloud or hybrid environments that rely on cloud native tools.

 Why and how to create external secrets in Kubernetes

-Fortunately, there’s a solution for the deficiencies of Kubernetes’s default approach to secrets management: Using an external secrets manager, such as HashiCorp Vault or AWS Secrets Manager.
+Fortunately, there’s a solution for the deficiencies of Kubernetes’s default approach to secrets management: using external secret management tools, such as HashiCorp Vault or AWS Secrets Manager.

-An external secrets manager is third-party software that stores and manages secrets for you.
+An external secrets manager is third-party software that stores and manages secrets for you as a secret store outside Kubernetes.
 With this approach, you can generate and house secrets in a secure location (and one that, unlike Etcd, is almost certainly encrypted by default), then import them into Kubernetes when needed.

 The exact process for creating and using external secrets in Kubernetes varies depending on which secrets manager you choose.
 In general, however, the two main steps include: